chege-maina/tradler/README.md

 - Run seeder: `php artisan db:seed`
 - Install javascript dependencies: `npm install`
 - Compile the assets: `npm run build`
+- To run the queue run: `php artisan queue:work`
 - You can access the project at: `http://localhost:8000`

 ### Deploying on Laravel Vapor: